orladigital/database2prompt/README.md

 database2prompt makes it easy to generate prompts to LLMS by reading your database and generating a markdown containing its schema.
 This provides context for the AI to maximize the effectiveness of your prompts.

+## Roadmap

+- [ ] Ability to create custom markdown
+- [ ] Ability to add labels to tables and columns
+- [ ] MCP Server to communication
+- [ ] Adds support to other databases

 ## Usage

+- Only support postgresql for now

 ### Installation